OutSystems/docs-support/src/security/penetration-tests.md

 Some penetration testing tools may flag OutSystems as having a vulnerable jQuery-ui-dialog library.

 OutSystems uses jQuery-ui-dialog version 1.8.24, that has a vulnerability known to this version - [CVE-2010-5312](https://www.cvedetails.com/cve/CVE-2010-5312/).
-This vulnerability relates to the title() function, potentially allowing for unescaped content to be inserted in the title and causing a cross site scripting problem.
+This vulnerability involves the title() function, which could potentially enable the insertion of unescaped content into the title, leading to a cross-site scripting problem.

 All uses of the affected function were reviewed and fixed in PS [11.14.0](https://success.outsystems.com/support/release_notes/11/platform_server/#bug_fixing_platform_server_11.14.0).
 OutSystems properly encodes the input parameter.
 As such, OutSystems applications aren't vulnerable despite this vulnerability still being present in jquery-ui-dialog.

+Similar to the previous vulnerability, [CVE-2016-7103](https://nvd.nist.gov/vuln/detail/CVE-2016-7103) also indicates the risk of injecting unescaped content in closeText parameter of the dialog function.
+OutSystems does not use this parameter in its generated code, ensuring that the applications remain unexposed to this vulnerability.

-As for applications developed by the customer that make use of this library, you should ensure that you encode the input to the title() function correctly.
+As for applications developed by the customer that make use of this library, you should ensure that you encode the input to the title() and dialog() functions correctly.
 Alternatively, you can import your own version of jquery-ui-dialog into a different namespace and use that version instead.

 #### jQuery-ui-tooltip flagged as a potentially vulnerable library